mjdanielson/University-of-Oregon/Labs/Population-Tutorial/03-Population-Choropleth.md

 ### Data driven styling

 You can assign a color to each block group based on its field and variables.
 For our first map, we want to create a choropleth map that displays the percentage of the Portland population that owns a home.
-In order to style by homeownership, you will need to change the 'fill-color' parameter of the layer you just added to your map.
+In order to style by homeownership, you will need to style our data by our 'Own' field and to change the 'fill-color' parameter of the layer you just added to your map.

 Replace '#cb1515' with the following: